 The Mountsett Crematorium was built in 1964 and is overseen by the Mountsett Crematorium Joint Committee, comprising Durham County Council and Gateshead Council.
-The net assets of the crematorium at 31 March 2016 are £1.243m (31 March 2015: £0.962m).
+The net assets of the crematorium at 31 March 2017 are £1.523m (31 March 2016: £1.243m).
 Durham County Council is the administrative body and employing authority for the crematorium.

-It should be noted that the Mountsett Crematorium Joint Committees Return is still subject to external audit and copies can be obtained from the Registered Office at County Hall, Durham, DH1 5UT, or alternatively accessed via the DCC website.
+It should be noted that the Mountsett Crematorium Joint Committees Return is still subject to limited assurance review and copies can be obtained from the Registered Office at County Hall, Durham, DH1 5UT, or alternatively accessed via the DCC website.